 There is a \$30 fee associated with this exam.
-Once the fee is paid, there is no limit to the number of times a student can take each test.
+There is no limit to the number of times a student can take each test.
 Once a test is passed, a student may not retake that test.
-After all tests are passed, students must go to the CIL web page, select Recording on Transcript, and then complete and submit the form.
-The CIL information will then be posted to their transcripts.
+After all tests are passed and the fee is paid, the CIL requirement will be posted to the student's transcript.